 Cancer kills one in seven women worldwide, making it the second most lethal cause of death after cardiovascular disease.
-The report compared data for women with cancer in a developed country, such as the United States, to data for women with cancer in developing countries, such as the Philippines.
+The report compared data for women with cancer in a developed country, such as the United States, to data for women with cancer in developing country, such as the Philippines.
 In developed countries, breast, lung, and colorectal cancers were the most prevalent; in developing nations, breast, cervix, and lung malignancies were the most common.
 But in 39 of the poorest nations cervical cancer was at the top of the list.

-The oldest of five children, Gia lost her father when she was nine.
+The oldest of five children, Gia had lost her father when she was nine.
 While her mother, a woman with little education, took whatever jobs she could to support the family, Gia took care of her three sisters and one brother.
 When Gia was 19, she decided to move to Japan to start a career in Tokyo’s karaoke bars.
-Then she learned that the Japanese had cancelled the visa program for workers from the Philippines.
+Then she learned the Japanese had cancelled the visa program for workers from the Philippines.

 Now Gia lay on a mattress under her mother’s roof, too sick to take care of herself.

 Globally, cervical cancer is the fourth most common cancer and the fourth leading cause of death among women.
 However, in poorer nations, it’s the second most common cancer and the third leading cause of death.

 Almost 90 percent of all deaths due to cervical cancer occur in developing countries, such as the Philippines and Malawi.